 Even if you turn the option off in AWeber, the confirmation message will still be sent to the subscriber.

 There are no hints available on the opt-in setup page to find out how to turn it off with integrated services.

 Creating a freebie download is a commonly used method to entice someone to join your email list.
 AWeber doesn’t provide an all-in-one method to accomplish this.

 You have to store the file in another location like DropBox or Google Drive, and then include the link in the email.

 The subscriber then clicks the link and is taken to the source location to download the file.
 It’s a multiple step process for both you and your subscriber.

 Contrast that with a service like ConvertKit, where you can upload your file to the email that is sent to your subscriber.
 Subscribers can easily download it directly from the email they receive and opt-in at the same time.

 While the lack of an all-in-one feature is not ideal, it was not a deal breaker for me.

-AWeber pricing is based on the number of subscribers and is within range of other email providers.
+Based on the number of subscribers, Aweber pricing is within range of other similar email providers.
 They offer 5 different types of plans: